Brussels Things To Do With Kids

 20. Musical Instrument Museum

-The Musical Instruments Museum (MIM) focuses on presenting the background of musical instruments from all around the world.
+The Musical Instruments Museum (MIM) focuses on presenting the background of musical instruments worldwide.
 Families can learn a lot about the development of music in this place.
 The Museum offers a wide variety of entertaining and instructive exhibits and activities.

 More than 8,000 musical instruments from many cultures and historical periods, including ancient Egypt, Greece, and Rome, and instruments from Africa, Asia, and the Americas, are housed in the Museum.
 Visitors can hear the instruments and learn more about their history and use by engaging with the interactive exhibitions.
 Visitors can also enjoy concerts and activities at the Museum.